demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

 When returning multiple URLs, the list will be sorted by the time the screenshot was requested, with the earliest first.
  |
 | Netcraft.Takedown.status_change_uptime | String | The total duration \(hh:mm:ss\) that the attack was available for after authorisation, as determined by the takedown status changes.
-i.e. the total amount of time since authorisation that an attack was not in the resolved or resolved \(monitoring\)  state.'
+i.e. the total amount of time since authorisation that an attack was not in the resolved or resolved \(monitoring\)  state.'. |
- |
 | Netcraft.Takedown.status | String | The status of the takedown.
 Possible values:
   "Unverified" - The report has not yet been verified as fraudulent by Netcraft.